rngoh-giddy/giddy-react/README.md

 To view minified files, refactor them but do not save them.
 Minified improves load speed.

 ## Project Notes:
+* `npx markdown-notes-tree --noSubdirectoryTrees` will add an updated folder tree to a readme file inside the src folder.
+Copy it, paste it over the tree in the parent README.md file and delete the generated readme in the src folder.
 * Add any new Routes to App.js
 * Add any new reusable components to the relevant folder inside /src/components/
 * Each Route and Components should have its own css file whose name starts with the relevant name